 Cooking course "market" Itinerary

-Sunday and Monday it will be in the kitchen with a mix of hands-on and demonstrations. including making pasta, bread making, sous vide technique, sugar and chocolate work, pastry, and dinner preparation.
+Sunday and Monday continue the culinary exploration with a combination of hands-on cooking and demonstrations.
+During these sessions, you will further expand your repertoire by delving into the art of making pasta, bread, utilizing sous vide techniques, mastering sugar and chocolate work, pastry creation, and dinner preparation.

 The itinerary may be subject to change according to the market in order to take advantage of the seasonal/regional foods.